ThePendulum/aurora/README.md

 The RGB channels represent red, green and blue respectively.
 Each channel ranges between 0 and 255 and exceeding values will be capped.
 By combining all three channels, over 16 million colors can be created.

 ### HSV
 The HSV channels represent hue, saturation and value, a [cylindrical representation](http://i.imgur.com/iYzgRRI.png) of the RGB color model.
 The hue channel represents a value between 0 and 360 (degrees) on a [color wheel](http://i.imgur.com/5UpyIGh.png).
 Values exceeding 360 will wrap around from 0 (380 will be equal to 20, 12490 to 250, and so on).
 The saturation and value channels accept a value between 0 and 1, and represent the colorfulness and brightness respectively.
-Values exceeding 1 will be capped to 1.
+Values exceeding 1 will be capped.
 The HSV channels are most suitable for e.g. color cycling, brightness fading and pulsing, as a single HSV channel can affect all colors of the RGB color model at once.

 ## Mathematical expressions
 A static color can look cozy, but to make things more exciting, each color channel is powered by a mathematical expression parser that provides access to [lots of mathematical operations](https://github.com/silentmatt/expr-eval#expression-syntax), which become especially powerful in combination with the variables aurora makes available.

 ### Presets
 Of course, composing expressions is not everyone's favorite pastime.
 Therefore, expressions for common effects are provided as presets, and are listed below a channel on focus.
 The master channel lists presets that affect multiple other channels.
+When applying a preset, its expression will be visible, demonstrating how variables can be used to create various effects.

 ## Variables
-The following variables can be used in expressions on all color channels:
+The following variables may be used in expressions on all color channels:

-### Dimensions and positions
+### Dimensions and coordinates
 * `length` or `l`: The total number of LEDs.
 * `index` or `i`: The sequential position of a LED.
 * `width` or `w`: The width of the matrix.
 Equivalent to `length` on a strip.